Changes to the 2015 Placer Mining Rules

-Due to the passage of Senate Bill 838, the Department has updated the Administrative Rules for Recreational Placer Mining within Essential Salmonid Habitat (ESH).
-Highlights of the new rules include limiting the number of permits or authorizations the Department may issue for Recreational Placer mining within ESH to 850 and changes in operation conditions.
+Due to the passage of Senate Bill 838, in 2013 the Department updated the Administrative Rules for Recreational Placer Mining within Essential Salmonid Habitat (ESH).
+Highlights of the new rules that went into effect in 2014 include limiting the number of permits or authorizations the Department may issue for Recreational Placer mining within ESH to 850 and changes in operation conditions.

 For more information on the new rules and the process for selecting the 850 permits or authorizations, please refer to the Frequently Asked Questions